TheRdMelon/pixelplanet/README.md

 If command is defined, it will be executed after every backup (just one command, with no arguments, like "dosomething.sh"), this is useful for synchronisation with a storage server i.e..

 Alternatively you can run it with pm2, just like pixelplanet.
 An example ecosystem-backup.example.yml file will be located in the build directory.

+### Historical view

+Pixelplanet is able to let the user browse through the past with those backups.
+For this you need to define `BACKUP_URL` and `BACKUP_DIR` in your ecosystem.yml for pixelplanet.
+`BACKUP_URL` is the URL where the backup folder is available.
+It's best to let another server serve those files or at least use nginx.
+`BACKUP_DIR` is the full path of the local directory where the backup is located (whats set as `BACKUP_DIRECTORY` in the command of the backup.js).